Porta-Care: Taking A Babysitter On The RoadPorta-Care: Taking A Babysitter On The Road

 • If you choose to travel with family members that double as sitters, make sure there are onsite activities for them, as well as alternative babysitter options, at the destination.
 (You don’t want to lose a relative by squabbling about how much time they should devote to the kids.)
 At Orlando’s Disney World, there’s a regular supervised group for Kids Night Out programs at most hotels, so all the adults in your party can have some time off from the kids, and vice versa.

-• You can also hire a private sitter who comes to the resort to provide in-room childcare.
+• Or, hire a private sitter who comes to the resort to provide in-room childcare.
 My sister says doing this is “pretty cool, but a little scary.”
 Check the credentials of the sitting service so you’ll be at ease.
-At Orlando resorts, the professional sitters are not Disney cast members (employees) but the recommended companies have been working on the property for years.
+At Orlando resorts, the professional sitters are not theme park employees but the recommended companies have been working on the property for years.
 My sister has used them and claims, “They are reputable and reliable.”

 Parents need to clearly and simply outline their expectations.
 It is important to cover the following items with your traveling sitter: